ChrisWhealy/wasm_sha256/docs/030-memory-layout.md

    In the source code, you will see functions such as `$hexdump`, or `$write_msg`, or `$write_msg_with_value` etc.
    These functions exist simply to trace the flow of data at runtime, and they do not need to be removed once you get the program working.

+   The calls to these debug/trace functions can simply be commented out.
-   In the working version of the WASM module, the calls to these debug/trace functions can simply be commented out because the binary is optimized by passing it through `wasm-opt` which prunes out all uncalled functions.
+   After you compile the working version of the WASM module, if you optimise the `.wasm` file by passing it through `wasm-opt`, all uncalled functions will be removed from the binary.

 ## Building a Memory Map